 How can cracks be repaired should they appear?

+The last of our concrete driveway FAQs involves repairing damage.
 You should patch minor cracks as soon as they appear.
-The surface should be cleaned, filled, cured and then sealed.
+The surface should be cleaned, filled, cured, and then sealed.
 Concrete caulking products do well with smaller cracks.
 Apply freshly mixed concrete with a trowel for larger ones.

 For more severe or structural cracks, get a certified and licensed engineer to survey the concrete and make recommendations as to next steps for concrete repair.